bbe2/Overview/README.md

 --------------------------------------------------------------------------------------------------------------
 -- 👀-> Dec 2021 - building acceptance for doctorate in information science 🌱✨✨
 ----------------------------------------------------------------------------------------------------

 - LEXisms
+- Need to expand understanding and scope of consciousness
+- beauty will save the world - Dostoevsky
+- is it more concerning for the lobster to be boiled or for lobster to be exploded with an m80
+- how important is spice in the dish you are making
+-
 ------------------------------------------

 - I have alwasy been driven to social and info theory. check out my sociology papers on postmodernism, ULTRA-modern, marxist dead labor